Article

 Step 2: Notify affected employees

-Let affected employees know that their TPS-based work authorization will expire on the termination effective date.
+Let affected employees know that their TPS-based work authorization will expire on May 4, 2026.
 They should consult with an immigration attorney about their options — some may have other bases for work authorization (a pending asylum case, an approved visa petition, etc.).

 Step 3: Do not take early action